matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 Summary:

 - **How deploying contracts works on Ethereum.**
-  To deploy a contract, a user sends a transaction to zero address (`0x000...000`) with the `data` field of the transaction equal to the contract bytecode concatenated with the constructor parameters.
+To deploy a contract, a user sends a transaction to the zero address (`0x000...000`) with the `data` field of the transaction equal to the contract bytecode concatenated with the constructor parameters.

 - **How deploying contracts works on zkSync.**
-  To deploy a contract, a user sends a transaction to zero address (`0x000...000`) with the `data` field for the transaction equal to the contract bytecode hash concatenated with the constructor parameters.
+  To deploy a contract, a user sends a transaction to the zero address (`0x000...000`) with the `data` field for the transaction equal to the contract bytecode hash concatenated with the constructor parameters.
 The contract bytecode itself is supplied in the `factory_deps` field of the EIP712 transactions.
 If the contract is a factory (i.e. it can deploy other contracts), these contracts' bytecodes should be included in the `factory_deps` as well.

 All of the deployment process is handled inside our [hardhat](../api/hardhat) plugin.